 Ultrasurf does not limit torrenting activities.
 However, torrenting can only be done through the web versions of BitTorrent or Utorrent.
-That is because Ultrasurf is a browser-based content-blocker.
+That is because it is a browser-based content-unblocker.

 But as far as torrenting goes, you should note that Ultrasurf is not the best when it comes to security and privacy.
 After all, it is primarily designed to circumvent geo-restrictions on internet content, and that is all.

-Given the WebRTC leaks from my tests earlier, and because torrenting is restricted in many locations, I would not advise torrenting while connected to Ultrasurf.
+Given the WebRTC leaks from my tests earlier, and because torrenting is restricted in many locations, I would not advise torrenting while connected to this tool.

 With that, the Ultrasurf team states on the official website, “Ultrasurf is not intended to be used for illicit or illegal activities online, and Ultrasurf does not condone such activities.”

-Note that torrenting is not legal in many countries because of issues related to copyright infringement.
+Note that torrenting is illegal in many countries because of issues related to copyright infringement.
 Neither vpnMentor nor Ultrasurf promotes any sort of abuse or misuse.
 So, we highly advise you to check your local laws before considering torrenting.

 Does Ultrasurf Work in China?
 Yes

 Yes, Ultrasurf works in China.
 It was explicitly made for users in mainland China to provide unrestricted internet access to the general public.
 After all, the government in China has set up strict internet censorship.